InternLM/InternLM/doc/en/docker.md

 ### Image Configuration and Build
 The configuration and build of the Dockerfile are implemented through the docker.Makefile.
 To build the image, execute the following command in the root directory of InternLM:
 ```
-make -f docker.Makefile BASE_OS=centos7 DOCKERFILE_PATH=./dockerfile/Dockerfile-centos
+make -f docker.Makefile BASE_OS=centos7
 ```
 In docker.Makefile, you can customize the basic image, environment version, etc., and the corresponding parameters can be passed directly through the command line.
 For BASE_OS, ubuntu20.04 and centos7 are respectively supported.
-The specific Dockerfile is specified through DOCKERFILE_PATH.

 ### Pull standard image
 The standard image based on ubuntu and centos has been built and can be directly pulled: